Day 1: Arrival Queen Alia Airport — Amman

 Arrival at Amman Queen Alia International airport.
-After a quick and easy procedure you go through customs, through the luggage area into the arrival hall.
-Note that the visa is at your own costs (40 JD/57 USD per person).
+Our airport reppresentaive will wait for you to help in arranging visa.
 Your driver will wait for you in the arrival hall, also holding a name sign and he will transfer you to your hotel in Amman for overnight.

 Meet your guide and the other members of the group.
 At 09.00 am start your city tour of Amman.
 The city was part of the Roman Empire.
 The Roman general, Pompey, annexed Syria and made Philadelphia part of the Decapolis League - an alliance of ten free city states with overall allegiance to Rome.
 The Romans rebuilt the city with colonnaded streets, baths, a theatre and impressive public buildings.
 Philadelphia found itself at the centre of the new Roman province of Arabia and of lucrative trade routes running between the Mediterranean and an interior that stretched to India and China as well as routes north and south.
 Start with visiting the Citadel, where Roman remains have been found.
 The Citadel also gives a stunning view over the city.
 Continue to visit the Roman Theatre, located in the middle of Amman and till this day still in use for big events.